-The Department of the Environment (2009) Guidance on AA recommends a 15 km buffer zone to be considered.
+The Department of the Environment (2009) Guidance on AA recommends a 15 km buffer (pathway consideration) zone to be considered.
 A review of all sites within this zone has allowed a determination to be made that in the absence of significant hydrological links the characteristics of the Plan will not impose effects beyond the 15 km buffer.

 Details of European sites that occur within the 15 km Pathway Consideration Zone (or beyond if surface or groundwater hydrological pathways are identified) of the Plan area are listed in Table 3.1 and mapped on Figure 3.1.
-European sites and EPA Rivers that have surface hydrological connectivity with the Draft Plan area are mapped on Figure 3.2 In addition, Figure 3.3 shows the European sites6 that are within the same groundwater body7 as the Draft Plan area (these can occur beyond the 15 km Pathway Consideration Zone).
+In addition, Figure 3.2 shows the European sites9 that are within the same groundwater body10 as the Plan area (these can occur beyond the 15 km Pathway Consideration Zone).